AntonySawyer/nodejs2022Q2-service/README.md

 ## Check if it works

+- Check that console incluse success `nestjs` messages after `Starting compilation in watch mode...` log.
+In case your terminal freeze at previous step - reload app (otherwise - some relations features wouldn't work properly)
+- Run `docker exec app npm run test` - all tests should be passed.
+In case you have some failed tests - check previous point and try to reload app.
+Replace `app` in command if needed (see `Testing` section).
-After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc.
+- After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc.
   For more information about OpenAPI/Swagger please visit https://swagger.io/.

 > Path and port can be configured at `.env` file.